 The committee meets monthly and we hold our AGM in January of each year.
 At the AGM members of the public are invited to attend and put forward ideas for future projects.

-Our current projects in the town include: 12 tiered planters, 9 flower-filled signature boats, 21 large planters, hanging baskets in Summer, 26 floor standing troughs, 6 barrier troughs, The Triangle bed and The Wavy bed (illustrated below), The Verge, The Swan Project, Alexandra Terrace corner, 2 Roundabouts and the Sensory Garden on the seafront, which is under construction.
+Our current projects in the town include: 15 tiered planters, 9 flower-filled signature boats, 21 large planters, hanging baskets in Summer, 26 floor standing troughs, 6 barrier troughs, The Triangle bed and The Wavy bed (illustrated below), The Verge, The Swan Project, Alexandra Terrace corner, 2 Roundabouts and the Sensory Garden on the seafront, which is under construction.
 We currently also tend The Waterwheel and associated pond and The Dinosaur Paddocks in the Strand Gardens.

 Roundabouts and Highways

-Exmouth in Bloom volunteers also work together with Exmouth Town Council and EDDC Streetscene to make sure that roadside floral displays look attractive all year round.
-There is always something interesting to catch your eye; bedding plants, shrubs, Mediterranean planting and Subtropical beds, such as in The Wavy bed (illustrated) outside the Leisure Centre, and by clicking on the link you can see details of the wild flower bank that is at the station end of Marine Way.
+Exmouth in Bloom volunteers also work together with Devon CC, Exmouth Town Council and EDDC Streetscene to make sure that roadside floral displays look attractive all year round.
+There is always something interesting to catch your eye; e.g. bedding plants, shrubs, Mediterranean planting and Subtropical beds, such as in The Wavy bed (illustrated) outside the Leisure Centre, and by clicking on the link you can see details of the wild flower bank that is at the station end of Marine Way.
 We have also recently completed the out standing Strand Roundabout project.